tuumyy/copify/README.md

 # copify
 ## Copify - Spotify API

-This website is a simple template based on the Spotify API.
+This website is a simple template based on Spotify API.

 It is a very very simple template, as a result you can download and continue working on it if you want, my last wish is the search button for songs, artists, playlists, podcasts, which I did not create.